dmx-systems/dmx-documentation/docs/overview.rst

 Role Types
 **********

 At this point you may wonder: "Are associations directed?"
-Answer: "More than that!"
+Answer: "More than that."

-In DMX the 2 ends of an association are not just attributable by "source" and "target", but by *arbitrary* role types, e.g. "parent", "child", "trainer", "trainee", or "trigger" etc.
+In DMX the 2 ends of an association are not just qualified by "source" and "target", but can be qualified by *arbitrary* role types, e.g. "parent", "child", "cause", "effect", "trainer", "trainee" etc. One or both ends can still be unqualified (expressed by role type "default").
+Undirected associations are expressed by role type "default" at both ends.

-Each of the 2 ends of a DMX association is defined by:
+Each of the 2 ends of an association is defined by:

 - The *Player Object*, either a Topic, or an Association
 - A *Role Type*

-The **Role Type** expresses what role the player plays in the association.
+The **Role Type** expresses what role the player object plays in the association.

-You can use role type "default" at both ends to express undirectedness.
+A DMX user can create new types interactively in the DMX Webclient.
+Another way of obtaining new types is by installing DMX plugins.

 *************************
 Associative Model of Data